Tuesday, 7 July 2020

 LEGENDS

 As per the Legend, lord Shiva sensed the conceit of Brahma, the creator of this world, and sent Kamadhenu to this world and took up the job of creation.
-Also, Lord Shiva instructed her to worship him hiding inside an anthill in the Vanji forest in Karur.
+Also, Lord Shiva instructed her to worship him, hiding inside an anthill in the Vanji forest in Karur.
 Kamadhenu worshiped Lord Shiva by milking on the anthill.
-During the process of worship, accidentally Kamadhenu’s hoof hits Lord Shiva.
+During the process of worship, accidentally, Kamadhenu’s hoof hit Lord Shiva.
 She pleaded with Shiva to pardon her.
-Hence Lord Shiva was called Pasupatheeswarar.
-Please the worship of Kamadhenu, asked her to continue her creation.
-In the meantime, Brahma realized his mistake and did a penance of Lord Shiva to get back his power of creation.
-He came to this place created a Theertham and worshiped Lord Shiva.
-Finally, Lord Shiva pleased by the devotion of Brahma, pardoned him and gave back the power of creation.
+Hence, Lord Shiva was called Pasupatheeswarar.
+Please, the worship of Kamadhenu, asked her to continue her creation.
+In the meantime, Brahma realized his mistake and did penance to Lord Shiva to get back his power of creation.
+He came to this place, created a Theertham, and worshiped Lord Shiva.
+Finally, Lord Shiva, pleased by the devotion of Brahma, pardoned him and gave back the power of creation.

 PC - website